DependencyTrack/fortify-ssc-plugin/README.md

 =========

-This plugin allows Fortify SSC to integrate results from Dependency-Track alongside findings from SSC, providing a consolidated view of security-centric code findings and vulnerable component findings.
+This plugin allows Fortify SSC to integrate results from Dependency-Track alongside findings from SCA, providing a consolidated view of security-centric code findings and vulnerable component findings.

 This plugin is currently in active development and has not yet been released.